ikokkari/JavaExamples/README.md

 Course outline, lecture material and example code for *CCPS 209 Computer Science II*, as it was taught by [Ilkka Kokkarinen](http://scs.ryerson.ca/~ikokkari) for the Chang School of Continuing Education, Ryerson University, Toronto, Ontario.
 For the present implementation of this course, consult the instructor for the grading and other current policies.

-The author's suggested outline for the course is in the document [Modules](https://github.com/ikokkari/JavaExamples/blob/master/Modules.pdf), and the lecture notes are in the document [CCPS 209 Course Notes](https://github.com/ikokkari/JavaExamples/blob/master/CCPS%20209%20Course%20Notes.pdf).
-However, again, these are not the course outline and management form for the present implementation of the course.
-They depict the mechanism that Ilkka Kokkarinen would have graded the student with, if he were actually the instructor for this course given according to this outline.
+The outline for the course is in the document [Modules](https://github.com/ikokkari/JavaExamples/blob/master/Modules.pdf), and the lecture notes are in the document [CCPS 209 Course Notes](https://github.com/ikokkari/JavaExamples/blob/master/CCPS%20209%20Course%20Notes.pdf).

 The YouTube playlist [CCPS 209 Computer Science II, Java](https://www.youtube.com/playlist?list=PLm1Sd7Iw1hHsRtM6KX5-XKGmOOvcDPBiB) collects the author's video lectures of this material.